NangLe89/cop5021/README.md

 > unsigned char x = 16;
 x = x*x;

-That's because an unsigned char has a range 0-255.
-Also because _char * char_ returns an int.

-for instance, in the following line
-> short len = strlen(input);

-because the attacker can give a very large input and overflow len.

-But it does not give a warning when compiling
-> char x = 16;
-x = x*x;

-In general, we need to check for all statements of the form
+The variable x becomes 0, not 256.
+One way to check for this error is to notice that _char * char_ returns an int.

+Our first task could be to look for assignment statements
 > LHS = RHS

 and check that